Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ------
 #### This entire sub-section is for when you want to move EE through points P1 to Pn

 Multi-Point Trajectory Planning involves generating smooth and coordinated paths for Delta Parallel Robots (DPRs) that include multiple target locations.
-Unlike point-to-point trajectory planning, which focuses on movements between a single starting point and target location, multi-point trajectory planning considers the optimization of trajectories with multiple intermediate points.
-This type of trajectory planning is particularly useful for applications where DPRs need to navigate complex paths or perform tasks that require precise motion through multiple waypoints.
-The goal of multi-point trajectory planning is to determine an optimal trajectory that passes through the specified intermediate points while ensuring smooth and accurate motion of the robot's End-Effector (EE) or joints.
-This process involves considering various factors, such as geometric path constraints, kinematic and dynamic limitations, and any additional requirements specific to the application.

 #### 2.2.1 - Higher Order Polynomials
 ------